joschkabirk/docker-template/README.md

 Strictly speaking, you don't need a GitHub account to create your own containers, but it is a good idea to use GitHub to version your Dockerfiles and to use GitHub Actions to automatically build and push your images to DockerHub.

+## Quickstart

+- Create a DockerHub repo with the name of your image
+- Create a GitHub repo from this template
+- Add the DockerHub username and token to the GitHub repo secrets
+- Adjust the `Dockerfile` and `docker_build.yml` files to your needs

 ## What is Docker?